Things To Do on Maui in Spring (March-April-May)

 MARCH EVENTS IN MAUI

-Kula Country Farms U-pick Strawberries: Kula strawberries are out of this world.
-To get your hands on a freshly-picked, succulent Kula strawberry, take a gorgeous drive upcountry to Kula Country Farms.
+Kula Country Farms U-pick Strawberries: Kula strawberries are the best around.
+If you’re visiting Maui in spring, head Upcountry to Kula County Farms for some fun strawberry picking.
 Here you can hand pick your own basket of strawberries amidst spectacular views of Central Maui and the West Maui Mountains.
 This is a great activity for the kids to learn about farming and strawberries, pose in the cute photo ops, and run around in the fun keiki (kids) zone.

 Details & Future Dates (as they become available)